Sashibhusan Rath: Career

 On 5 May 1933 the first English daily of Odisha, The New Orissa started publishing from the Asha press under the Editorship of Sashibhusan assisted by Mr. Sharma and Mr. K.N.
 Acharya who came from Madras.
 Mr. Acharya who was the colleague of Mr. Rath later became the Editor of New Orissa.
 The management of the paper was looked after by Mr. Hadu Raiguru who was a trusted Assistant and colleague of Mr. Rath.
 Sharat Mohapatra, a brother of Sashibhusan was an Asst.
 Editor in Dainik Asha who later became the Editor of weekly Asha and continued it for a long time even after the death of Mr. Rath.

 As Sashibhusan was covering the news about civil disobedience and Salt Satyagraha regularly and abetted the salt satyagraha in Ganjam district he was arrested in 1930 but was released in 1931.
 In 1936, a book Kali Bhagabat written by Abhiram Paramhansha was printed in his Asha Press which has a nationalistic tone to it.
 The book was therefore proscribed and its author was arrested.
 In this case Sashibhusan also became a co-accused for which he had to spend a lot of money for legal expenses.

-For the proper growth and development of Odia language and literature, necessity for the invention of Odia typewriter was greatly felt and a brother of Sashibhusan named Ranganath Mohapatra of Surada, Ganjam district invented the Odia typewriter in early forties.
+For the proper growth and development of Odia language and literature, necessity for the invention of Odia typewriter was greatly felt and a brother of Sashibhusan named Ranganath Mohapatra of Sorada, Ganjam district invented the Odia typewriter in early forties.
 The typewriters were manufactured in Germany and were put to use in some of the offices soon after the formation of the separate Orissa Province.
 The Zamindars of Ganjam and the Rajas of some of Garjats were encouraged to use the Odia typewriter.

 Though his newspaper regularly covered the matters pertaining to freedom struggle he however fell ill after 1936 for which he could not keep himself in active politics.
 He died on 20 March 1943 at the age of 58 only.

 Legacy

-Government Sashi Bhusan High School in Surada and Sashi Bhusan Rath Govt.
+Government Sashi Bhusan High School of Sorada and Sashi Bhusan Rath Govt.
 Autonomous Women's College in Brahmapur are named after him.